What is Excess Insurance & Who Needs it?

 excess liability

-Whether you sell car insurance, travel insurance, or homeowner’s insurance, your clients probably ask you about their deductibles and maximum coverage limits.
-After all, they want to know how much they’ll have to pay when they file claims.
-If you have clients with histories of making lots of claims or high levels of risk, consider offering them excess insurance.
+No matter what your insurance specialty may be, your clients probably ask you about their deductibles and maximum coverage limits on a regular basis.
+After all, they want to know how much they’ll have to pay if they file claims.
+If you have clients with histories of making frequent claims or have high levels of risk, you may want to consider offering them excess insurance

 Is Excess Liability Insurance Necessary?

-Excess liability insurance is not necessary for every client.
-It is also not legally mandated the way normal car insurance is.
-Talk with your clients and look at their claims history and savings accounts to determine if excess insurance is right for them.
+As such, excess liability insurance is not necessary for every client.
+It is also not legally mandated the way that, say, normal car insurance is.
+In order to determine if excess insurance is right for them, talk with your clients and look at factors such as their:

-Lifestyle excess liability insurance includes coverage for plans related to your clients’ personal wellbeing.
+• Lifestyle excess liability insurance — Includes coverage for plans related to your clients’ personal well-being.
 For example, if they have separate policies for their pets, expensive belongings, and houses, lifestyle insurance can cover excess charges across these plans.
-Single excess liability insurance, which is the more common kind, applies to just one plan.
-Because it’s easier to keep track of and targets specific concerns, your clients are more likely to find this variety helpful.

 What Are Some Common Scenarios for This Insurance?

 Excess liability insurance can cover similar issues with commercial fleets, especially if a driver is liable for a major accident.
-It’s also useful if your clients’ small businesses get sued; usually, legal expenses far exceed their budgets.
+It’s also useful if your clients’ small businesses get sued, as legal expenses usually far exceed their budgets.

 About Cochrane and Company